-When I first discovered blogging it excited me so much because I had already grown bored with "static" websites that seldom changed, if ever.
-I knew something new was afoot, and I'd already grown bored with website guest books, so I began to look into things.
-I loved what I found and I launched this blog, known then as The Incurable Insomniac.
+When I first discovered blogging it excited me so much because I had already grown bored with "static" websites that seldom, if ever, changed.
+I knew something new was afoot and I'd already grown bored with website guest books and discussion boards, so I began to look into things.
+I loved what I found and I launched this blog.
 At first, I managed it through FrontPage, then I found Wordpress and, later, Blogger.
 Many of you have been with me through all of my myriad design changes, which was kind of fun, I think.
 I've never been afraid of change.
-In fact, I require it.
+In fact, I require it...

 There wasn't so much concern about privacy in those days and I had no problem writing intimate details about my life and posting pictures of my family and friends.
 That changed when the internet cockroaches slimed out of the woodwork, however.

-The first indication I got that people were no longer stopping by to read blog entries and take part in conversation was when the feedreaders showed up.
-I hated them because I knew they were the death knell of the blogging community--what I call Blogsville--but I had no idea what was in store.
+The first indication that people were no longer stopping by to read blog entries and take part in conversation was when the feedreaders showed up.
+I hated them because I knew they were the death knell of the blogging community, but I had no idea what was in store.
 I didn't foresee the social networks coming.
 Facebook made its debut with its social interaction and photo posting, its immediacy, and its ongoing drive toward security.
 (Whether they've succeeded or not is a subject I'll leave for other bloggers who enjoy writing about such things.)
 I got caught up with it too, and I still love it, warts and all.
 All of a sudden blogs that I'd bookmarked disappeared and those that survived had less frequent entries.
 Where I used to get tons of comments, I'm now lucky to get one per post.
-Let's face it.
-People would rather go to one place, leave one comment and have that go out to everyone they know in a second.
+Let's face it, people would rather go to one place, leave one comment and have that go out to everyone they know in a second.
 Who has time to blog hop all morning?
 But look, if blogging is books, social networking is magazines.
 I'm not too happy about it, but will I leave Facebook?
-Not on your life!
-Not until the Next Big Thing comes along, that is, and it will.
+Not on your life.
+Not until the Next Big Thing comes along, that is.
+And it will.
 Quote me on that.
 It will.

 So what has all of this to do with changes I'm making in my Internet existence?

-- I am not closing this blog, but I will be posting an entry only once a week, on the weekend.
+- I am not closing this blog, but I will be posting an entry only once or twice a week.
 Changes will appear in the sidebar, but I'm not sure what those are just yet; I'm still mulling things over.

 - Other blogs will be discontinued, some given to the people for whom I created them so that they can maintain them.